anuu-2626/Hangman-Game-Project/README.md

 Hangman-Game-Project

 By -

 Chirag Bansal : Project Manager : Rno 2310991809

 Anushka Sharma : Developer : Rno 2310991784

 Aaradhya Manak : Assistant Developer : Rno 2310991754

 Dhruv Sharma : Tester : Rno 2310991816

 Description -

 Hangman is a classic word-guessing game typically played between two people, where one player thinks of a word and the other player tries to guess it by suggesting letters one at a time.
 The game is usually played with pencil and paper, but it can also be implemented as a computer program.

 Features -

 1.Word Bank: Include a predefined list of words from which the game randomly selects a word for the player to guess.

 2.Guessing Mechanism: Allow the player to guess letters one by one.

 3.Display Placeholder for Letters: Show the player how many letters are in the word and display underscores or dashes for each letter that has not been guessed yet.

 4.Incorrect Guesses Counter: Keep track of the number of incorrect guesses the player makes.

 5.Visual Representation of Hangman: Draw a hangman figure that gradually appears as the player makes incorrect guesses.

 6.Letter Validation: Check if the input from the player is a valid letter.

 7.Feedback on Guesses: Provide feedback to the player on whether their guess is correct or incorrect.

 8.Display Guessed Letters: Show the player the letters they have already guessed.

 9.Win/Loss Conditions: Implement conditions for winning and losing the game.
 For example, winning when the player guesses all the letters correctly and losing when the hangman figure is complete.
-10.Play Again Option: Offer the player the option to play again once the game is over.

 Here's how the game typically works: